Oafish1/CS-744-Project/README.md

 # Efficient Training of Graph Classification Models
-Housed in this repository is various tests and algorithms for the benchmarking of graph classification model speed.
+Housed in this repository are various tests and algorithms for the benchmarking of graph classification model speed.